kimseunghyun-kr/itemservice-db/src/main/java/hello/itemservice/repository/mybatis/explanations.md

 To use the Update SQL, you can use <update>.
 In this case, there are two parameters: Long id and ItemUpdateDto updateParam.
 If there is only one parameter, you don't need to specify @Param, but if there are multiple parameters, you need to use @Param to distinguish them.

 Select SQL:
-To use the Select SQL, you can use <select>.
+To use the Select SQL, you can use the ```<select>``` tag.
 The resultType specifies the return type, and in this case, the results are mapped to the Item object.
 Thanks to the configuration in application.properties where mybatis.type-aliases-package=hello.itemservice.domain is specified, you don't have to write the full package name.
 If not, you would need to specify the complete package names.

 Mybatis automatically converts underscores to camel case due to the mybatis.configuration.map-underscore-to-camel-case=true configuration (e.g., item_name becomes itemName).